Youth is lost forever as WWII trainees break their maidens as "Men o' War" on D-Day

 Little Mac was at the point and had been hit.
 Though seriously wounded, he refused evacuation and waved us back.
 Firing his machine gun, he single handedly repelled more than one assault, giving us a chance to seek cover and regroup.

 During a brief lull, Mac spotted a downed man exposed to sniper fire.
-Mac crawled to his aid and fending off yet another assault, he managed to apply a tourniquet and morphine, saving the soldier’s life.
+Mac crawled to his aid and while fending off yet another assault, he managed to apply a tourniquet and morphine, saving the soldier’s life.
 Weak from loss of blood, he struggled with dragging a man twice his size to safety when two German riflemen deliberately took aim at a wounded man, shooting Mac twice more in the lower back.
 We watched with horror as the little guy’s body snapped from the impact, his face twisted with agony as he fell limply into the dirt

 Tony exploded with satanic fury.
 He rushed the Krauts, darting from building to building, dodging bullets while tossing grenades into windows, blazing his BAR at anything that moved.
 I had been shot in the hand and could only use my .45, but followed Presto to mop up after Tony’s onslaught.
 Unfeeling, and at point blank, I plugged every son-of-a-bitch I found still alive.